October 16, 2021 | 9:00 AM-Noon

 Rocket Day is an event for new Cub Scouts and is an introduction to Scouting and potential Cub Scouts an opportunity to join.
 Youth who join Cub Scouts will receive a rocket patch for joining, and if they join they will also receive a rocket that they can design, build, and launch at Rocket Day.
 All new Cub Scouts in the district, along with their families are invited to Rocket Day to launch rockets given to them for joining.
-Packs are encouraged to make the event a pack activity by inviting all Cub Scouts and their families to watch the rocket launches, see demonstrations by district troops, have a picnic lunch and even opt to see the Museum of the American GI.
+Packs are encouraged to make the event a pack activity by inviting all Cub Scouts and their families to watch the rocket launches, see demonstrations by district troops, have a picnic lunch.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 All Scouts and families must register at the registration table when entering the museum.
 Entry to the event is free.

 Registration opens in August.

 During registration, each Cub Scout will be given a ticket with the timeslot of their launch.
 It is their responsibility to be at the launch paddock at the appropriate time with one of their parents.
 When they arrive at the paddock, they will receive instructions and an engine from one of the launch controllers.
 After their launch, they must exist the launch paddock.

 - New Scouts: Rocket that you received from your pack leader (with the Scout's name on it).
 Scouts may decorate their rockets with stickers or markers, but no additional weight should be added.
 View the rocket prep video.

 - Returning Scouts can bring their own rocket and engine.
 See details below.